I forgot to tell you, Mike, Repto Audio Soundbite number 14.

 That's an important distinction.

-Some conservatives, some people will do what they do just to make the point, whether they win or lose.
+There are a lot of people, forget what their beliefs are, some conservatives, some people will do what they do just to make the point, whether they win or lose.

 He will do what it takes to win.

-And he believes that any of these candidates that we're talking about here would be enough of a break from standard operating political procedure that Mrs. Clinton and her camp might not know how to deal with it because they've locked into the manual that's run American politics for decades.
+And he believes that any of these candidates that we're talking about here would be enough of a break from standard operating political procedure that Mrs. Clinton and her camp might not know how to deal with it because they're locked into the manual that's run American politics for decades.

-And then he says this brings us to Trump.
+And then he says, this brings us to Trump.

-My guess is if you ask the pajama boys in Brooklyn, that's a reference to the bloggers, who they want to face next year, the unanimous verdict would be Trump.
+My guess is if you ask the pajama boys in Brooklyn, that's a reference to the bloggers who they want to face next year, the unanimous verdict would be Trump.

 He's down to Clinton by a full six points.